jirayupeetakul-jay/jirayupeetakul-jay/_pages/about.md

   - /about/
   - /about.html
 ---
-I am Jirayu Peetakul, Jay, originatly from Thailand.
+I am Jirayu Peetakul, Jay, originally from Thailand.

 Currently, I am a Ph.D. student in applied informatics at Hosei University in Tokyo, Japan, and will graduate in March 2022.
 I describe my experience as software and hardware programmer throughout my career, which mainly using C/C++, Rust, Python, MATLAB, R, Verilog/VHDL/HLS.